ArieL-CanoY/cybersecurity/Tools and Techniques/02 - Enumeration or Scanning/NMAP.md

---script [options] - use the scripts for the nmap
+nmap --script [options] - use the scripts for the nmap

     (specific script from the nmap db) - use the specific scripts located on the database of the nmap directory